Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-btc2x.md

 The fourth part corresponds to the vendor markup, which refers to the fee a vendor will receive from this transaction and is a percentage of the first part.
 The vendor markup is explained in [this](vendors.md#markup) section.

-The fifth part returns the amount in RBTC adding the computed interest and discounting the previously calculated commissions (if paid in RBTC).
+The fifth part returns the amount in RIF adding the computed interest and discounting the previously calculated commissions (if paid in RIF).

 All the needed calculations for the third and fourth parts are explained in more detail [here](fees-calculation.md).

 ### Gas limit and gas price

-These two values are a parameter of the transaction, this is not used in the contract and is generally managed by your wallet (you should read about them if you are developing and do not know exactly what they are), but you should take them into account when trying to redeem some BTC2X.
+These two values are a parameter of the transaction, this is not used in the contract and is generally managed by your wallet (you should read about them if you are developing and do not know exactly what they are), but you should take them into account when trying to redeem some RIF2X.

 ## Possible failures